 Proposal 3-3 (FL1)

-Proposal 3-3: As a starting point for the human indoor use cases, reuse and prioritize the deployment scenario for an Indoor Office evaluation defined in TR 38.855 based on the channel modelling details of TR 38.901.
-As a starting point for the human outdoor use cases, reuse and prioritize the deployment scenario for UMi street canyon evaluation defined in TR 38.855 based on the channel modelling details of TR 38.901.
+Proposal 3-3: As a starting point for the human indoor use cases, reuse and prioritize the deployment scenario for an Indoor Office evaluation on the channel modelling details of TR 38.901.
+As a starting point for the human outdoor use cases, reuse and prioritize the deployment scenario for UMi street canyon based on the channel modelling details of TR 38.901.

 FFS modifications as needed for human sensing target characteristics, and sensing background/environment